Sweet Home (video game): Development and release

 Sweet Home was developed by Capcom and directed by Tokuro Fujiwara.
 He had previously directed Ghosts 'n Goblins (1985) and worked on titles such as Commando (1985), Bionic Commando (1987), Mega Man 2 (1988), and Strider (1989).
 Sweet Home was one of his first console game projects after working primarily on arcade games.
-At times he was frustrated by the Family Computer (Famicom)'s graphics limitations.
+At times he was frustrated by the Nintendo Entertainment System (Famicom)'s graphics limitations.

 The game is based on the 1989 film of the same name.
 Juzo Itami, the film's executive producer, and Kiyoshi Kurosawa, its director, served as the game's producer and supervisor respectively.
 Fujiwara took a tour of the film studio to gather ideas to build the game.
 Kurosawa told Fujiwara to not concern himself with following the movie exactly.
 Some of the items Fujiwara wanted to include in his game were ultimately left out because they did not match the atmosphere of the film.
 The game's plot ended up diverging somewhat from the film's.
 It was unprecedented at the time for a video game to expand on a film's narrative in this way.

 Sweet Home was released for the Famicom in Japan on 15 December 1989.
-It was promoted alongside the movie in the film trailer.
+It was promoted alongside the movie in a trailer included with the film's VHS and LaserDisc release.
 The game received generally favorable reviews, and many critics believed the game was better than the film.
-Famitsu provided a score of 28/40.
+The reviewers in Weekly Famitsu complimented the games unique design and that its graphics and sound effects were appropriately atmospheric for a horror-themed game.
+The reviewers found the gameplay might be too difficult or tedious for some players.
+One of the reviewers in Famicom Hisshoubon said it was the best game of the year, complimenting that it did not have the annoying traits as taking time to gain experience or making money and complimented the scenario and the fast-paced gameplay.
+While reviewer complimented the game for incorporating elements from the film, another dismissed the film as a "dud" and only hoped Capcom would make it an original narrative next time.
 In the 1989 Famitsu Best Hit Game Awards, Sweet Home received a critics' choice award.

 Critics believe the game's gruesome imagery dissuaded Nintendo's branches in the Western world from localizing the game.
 Also, the low popularity of RPGs at the time (at least in North America) may have had an influence on this decision.
 Although the game was never officially released outside Japan, fans translated Sweet Home to English and released the modified ROM image on the internet in 2000.
 The translation took over a year to complete.
 Some hobbyists have loaded the translated ROM onto cartridges to sell through online grey markets.